+British thermal units per hour heat input; or
-(i) For ozone nonattainment areas, sources with the potential to emit 100 tpy or more of volatile organic compounds or oxides of nitrogen in areas classified as "marginal" or "moderate," 50 tpy or more in areas classified as "serious," 25 tpy or more in areas classified as "severe," and 10 tpy or more in areas classified as "severe," and an apply with respect to any source for w

-(ii) For ozone transport regions established pursuant to section 184 (Control of Interstate Ozone Air Pollution) of the Act, sources with the potential to emit 50 tpy or more of volatile organic compounds;

-(iii) For carbon monoxide nonattainment areas:

-(A) that are classified as "serious", and

-(B) in which stationary sources contribute significantly to carbon monoxide levels as determined under rules issued by the Administrator, sources with the potential to emit 50 tpy or more of carbon monoxide; and

-(iv) For particulate matter (PM10) nonattainment areas classified as "serious", sources with the potential to emit 70 tpy or more of PM10.

-(4) For purposes of this regulation, a research and development operation may be treated as a separate source from other stationary sources that are located on a contiguous or adjacent property and under common control only if that operation belongs to a different major group as described in the Standard Industrial Classification Manual, 1987.
-"Part 70 permit or permit" (unless the context suggests otherwise) means any permit or group of permits covering a covered source that is issued, renewed, amended, or revised pursuant to this regulation.

-- "Part 70 program or state program" means a program approved by the Administrator under 40 CFR Part 70 (State Operating Permit Programs). - "Part 70 or Part 70 regulations" means EPA's regulations published at 40 CFR Part 70, July 21, 1992 (State Operating Permit Programs). - "Permit modification" means a revision to a Part 70 permit that meets the requirements of 7.5 of this regulation. - "Permit revision" means any permit modification or administrative permit amendment.

-"Potential to emit" means the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design.
+- (3) A major stationary source as defined in Part D (Plan Requirements for Nonattainment Areas) of Title I (Air Pollution Prevention and Control) of the Act, including: - (i) For ozone nonattainment areas, sources with the potential to emit 100 tpy or more of volatile organic compounds or oxides of nitrogen in areas classified as "marginal" or "moderate," 50 tpy or more in areas classified as "serious," 25 tpy or more in areas classified as "severe," and 10 tpy or more in areas classified as "extreme"; except that the references in this paragraph to 100, 50, 25, and 10 tpy of nitrogen oxides shall not apply with respect to any source for which the Administrator has made a finding, under section 182(f) (1) (2) (Plan Submissions and Requirements NO_x Requirements) of the Act, that requirements under section 182(f) of the Act do not apply; - (ii) For ozone transport regions established pursuant to section 184 (Control of Interstate Ozone Air Pollution) of the Act, sources with the potential to emit 50 tpy or more of volatile organic compounds; - (iii) For carbon monoxide nonattainment areas: - (A) that are classified as "serious", and - (B) in which stationary sources contribute significantly to carbon monoxide levels as determined under rules issued by the Administrator, sources with the potential to emit 50 tpy or more of carbon monoxide; and - (iv) For particulate matter (PM10) nonattainment areas classified as "serious", sources with the potential to emit 70 tpy or more of PM10. - (4) For purposes of this regulation, a research and development operation may be treated as a separate source from other stationary sources that are located on a contiguous or adjacent property and under common control only if that operation belongs to a different major group as described in the Standard Industrial Classification Manual, 1987. - "Part 70 permit or permit" (unless the context suggests otherwise) means any permit or group of permits covering a covered source that is issued, renewed, amended, or revised pursuant to this regulation. - "Part 70 program or state program" means a program approved by the Administrator under 40 CFR Part 70 (State Operating Permit Programs). - "Part 70 or Part 70 regulations" means EPA's regulations published at 40 CFR Part 70, July 21, 1992 (State Operating Permit Programs). - "Permit modification" means a revision to a Part 70 permit that meets the requirements of 7.5 of this regulation. - "Permit revision" means any permit modification or administrative permit amendment. - "Potential to emit" means the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of a source to emit an air pollutant, including air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed, shall be treated as part of its design if the limitation is enforceable by the Administrator or the Department.
 This term does not alter or affect the use of this term for any other purposes under the Act, or the term "capacity factor" as used in Title IV (Acid Disposition Control) of the Act, or the regulations promulgated thereunder.